sriram-srinivasan/gore/README.md

 `gore` is a thin command-line wrapper over the `gore/eval` package.
 Use this for your own REPL.

-# How it works
+### How it works

-The `eval.Eval` function expands aliases (currently only the `p` command), and scans the snippet for possible package references.
-All references present in the Go standard library get a corresponding `import` statement.
-The source is reorganized into global and non-global code, where the former consists of type, import and function declarations.
+The `eval.Eval` function expands aliases (currently only the `p` command), and scans the snippet for references to packages from the standard Go library.
+All such references a corresponding `import` statement.
+The source is then partitioned into global and non-global code, where global refers to `type`, `import` and `func` declarations.
 The rest is bundled into a `func main() {}` wrapper.
 This reorganized code is compiled using `go run` and the output (stdout and stderr) collected.
 If there are compiler errors pointing to incorrectly inferred packages, the corresponding import statements are removed and the code is run once again.